Privacy policy

 All our staff, and in particular persons with access to any personal data, must comply with this Data Protection Policy.
 Our employees and associates are committed to adhering to these principles of data protection and, in all our actions, we ensure that we process your data lawfully and in accordance with the principles of our Policy as described above.
 We follow these principles, and you benefit from them as we create our products, services and solutions for you.

-10. TRANSFER OF PERSONAL DATA TO THIRD COUNTRIES OR INTERNATIONAL ORGANIZATIONS
+10. TRANSFER OF PERSONAL DATA TO THIRD COUNTRIES OR INTERNATIONAL ORGANISATIONS

 We may transfer your data to other countries as our servers may be located abroad or because our subcontractors are located in another country.
-If we transfer your data to another country of the European Union or the European Economic Area, your data may be processed further according to the same principles applicable to Poland – the GDPR regulations are observed in all EU countries in the same way.
-However, if your personal data is transferred outside of the EEA, we will notify you separately.
-We always ensure that after leaving the EEA your data is as secure as with us, and we guarantee not to transfer your data to any company, entrepreneur or organization that does not guarantee the same level of data protection as Poland and the European Union.
+If we transfer your data to another country of the European Union or the European Economic Area, your data may be processed further according to the same principles applicable to Poland – the GDPR regulations apply in all EU countries in the same way.
+However, if your personal data is transferred outside of the EEA, we will notify you in a separate notification.
+We always ensure that after leaving the EEA your data is as secure as with us, and we guarantee not to transfer your data to any company, entrepreneur or organisation that does not guarantee the same level of data protection as Poland and the European Union.

 11. RECORDS OF PROCESSING ACTIVITIES